Our History

 In 2015 Peninsula College celebrated the grand reopening of our Forks location in a new, state-of-the-art-facility.

-The Childcare Center is also housed in the building as part of the Early Childhood Education program and includes four classrooms, a full kitchen and an outdoor playground.
-The Center is designed to serve up to 28 infants and toddlers and 40 preschoolers.
+The Childcare Center is also housed in the building as part of the Early Childhood Education program and includes four classrooms, a full kitchen and outdoor playgrounds.
+The Center is designed to serve up to 28 toddlers and 40 preschoolers.